MQ-06/Aurora/README.md

 - **development** — 💻 Active development,testing and readme
 - **first-half** — 📦 Finalized version for first project submission
+- **final-branch**- 🚀 Final project branch containing all completed features for submission

 ## ⚙️ Project Progress Overview (70%)
 The following core features and infrastructure have been successfully implemented: